top of page

 “When I need to clear my head,” John said, “I go with the Brussels stir-fry.”

-“After a bowl of that,” John said, “I’m sharper, more focused… and less likely to overreact when someone dings my car door.”
+“After a bowl of that,” John said, “I’m sharper, more focused and less likely to overreact when someone dings my car door.”

 Our Turn:

-Use 3: Brussels Breakfast Hash
+Tool 3: Brussels Breakfast Hash

 Now this one caught me off guard.
 “Hash?”
 I asked.

 John nodded.
 “Sunday mornings.
-Brussels sprouts, chopped bacon, diced red onion, and two eggs on top.
+Brussels sprouts, chopped bacon, diced red onion and two eggs on top.
 Satisfying.
 Centering.
 Safe.”

-“It’s not just fuel,” he said.
-“It’s morning armor.”
+It’s not just fuel,” he said.
+“It’s morning mental health armor.

 Our Turn:

-“I always thought food was just fuel for survival,” he said.
-But you showed me it’s a weapon for resilience.”
+John leaned in, book in hand.
+“I always thought food was just survival fuel,” he admitted.
+“But you showed me food is a warrior weapon for resilience.”

 bottom of page